Patrik200414/budget-buddy/README.md

 - Download Mailpit Docker image: https://hub.docker.com/r/axllent/mailpit

 #### Backend setup:
 For manual setup create a .env file in the backend folder.
-It should look like the .env.sample file.
+It should look like the .env.example file.
 Please change these values in the .env file:
   - DB_CONNECTION=mysql
   - DB_HOST=127.0.0.1 [default MySQL host address]